Skip to main content

 OSA- It's more than just a bad nights sleep

 OSA affects your sleep, health and ultimately your quality of life.
-As many as 80% of people with sleep apnoea don’t even know they have it, and the incidence of OSA only increases as we get older.
+Many individuals suffering from sleep apnoea don’t even know they have it, and the incidence of OSA only increases as we get older.

 Weight gain also plays a big role.